dddeok/next-default-setting/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/zeit/next.js/tree/canary/packages/create-next-app).
-This is a Default Setting for Next.JS with Redux, Saga, antd, styled-components
+<br>This is a Default Setting for Next.JS with Redux, Saga, antd, styled-components
 ## Getting Started

 First, run the development server: